LANL-Seismoacoustics/pisces/docs/source/tutorial.flatfiles.md

       -9.797000   66.893100    0.0000   954980391.62000    620222    316324  2000097   19   11   -1      429       33 qp      -999.0000 g    4.20    299804    4.10    299805 -999.00        -1 man:inversion   REB-IDC                     -1 2002-06-11 00:00:00

-### Write flat files from ad-hoc queries
+### Write flat files from any combination of columns

 Ad-hoc collections of columns can be also written to well-formed flat files, with the right schema-specific format.
-Queries on specific columns return a list of tuple-like objects called a [KeyedTuple](http://docs.sqlalchemy.org/en/rel_0_9/orm/query.html#sqlalchemy.util.KeyedTuple), where values in individual records can be indexed into like a tuple, e.g. `record[0]`, or accessed via attributes, e.g. `record.lat, record.lon`.
+Queries on specific columns return a list of tuple-like objects called [KeyedTuples](http://docs.sqlalchemy.org/en/rel_0_9/orm/query.html#sqlalchemy.util.KeyedTuple), where values in individual records can be indexed into like a tuple, e.g. `record[0]`, or accessed via attributes, e.g. `record.lat, record.lon`.